almahdi404/djboilerplate/README.md

 - `git clone https://github.com/devmahdi404/djboilerplate`

-- Rename the `djboilerplate` folder name with your new project name
+- Rename the `djboilerplate` folder name with your new projectname

 - `cd` into the project folder